Interacters/tri2changes/MediaBiasChanges/mediabias_sub2.md

 <body>
     <div class="performance-survey">
         <div class="survey-content">
-            <h3>📊 How do you feel about your performance?</h3>
+            <h3> How do you feel about your performance?</h3>
             <p>Rate your understanding and performance on the English skill building activities of media bias, thesis writing, and understanding citations.
-Let's see how your peers felt, and how you can improve next time.</p>
+Let's see how your peers felt, and how you can improve next time.
+Based on your results, this performance survey will provide you with resources to help you develop and refine your English knowledge/skills</p>

             <div class="rating-buttons">
                 <button class="rating-btn" onclick="submitRating(1)">1<br><span>Poor</span></button>